 What to bring:

-- personal toiletries (there are some basic eco-friendly bathroom products for guest convenience, including body wash, shampoo/conditioner, hand wash/lotion)
+- personal toiletries; there are some eco-friendly bathroom products for guest convenience, including body wash, shampoo/conditioner, hand wash/lotion.

 We have a small selection of books/games/ DVDs at the cabin.

-- explore the rocks on your way to Pebbly Beach around the coast at low tide
+- explore the rocks on your way towards Pebbly Beach around the coast at low tide

-- take the 1km trail to North Durras beach
+- take the 1km trail around to the next southern beach, through spotted gum and

 - visit the National Parks camping office to find out about any tours